Muhammad: Beginnings of the Quran

 Shortly after Waraqa's death, the revelations ceased for a period, causing Muhammad great distress and thoughts of suicide.
 On one occasion, he reportedly climbed a mountain intending to jump off.
 However, upon reaching the peak, Gabriel appeared to him, affirming his status as the true Messenger of God.
 This encounter soothed Muhammad, and he returned home.
 Later, when there was another long break between revelations, he repeated this action, but Gabriel intervened similarly, calming him and causing him to return home.

 Muhammad was confident that he could distinguish his own thoughts from these messages.
 The early Quranic revelations utilized approaches of cautioning non-believers with divine punishment, while promising rewards to believers.
 They conveyed potential consequences like famine and killing for those who rejected Muhammad's God and alluded to past and future calamities.
 The verses also stressed the imminent final judgment and the threat of hellfire for skeptics.
-Due to the complexity of the experience, Muhammad was initially very reluctant to tell others about his revelations; at first, he confided in only a few select family members and friends.
+Due to the complexity of the experience, Muhammad was initially reluctant to tell others about his revelations; at first, he confided in only a few select family members and friends.
 According to Muslim tradition, Muhammad's wife Khadija was the first to believe he was a prophet.
 She was followed by Muhammad's ten-year-old cousin Ali ibn Abi Talib, close friend Abu Bakr, and adopted son Zayd.
 As word of Muhammad's revelations continued to spread throughout the rest of his family, they became increasingly divided on the matter, with the youth and women generally believing in him, while most of the men in the elder generations were staunchly opposed.